SimonCropp/Argon/docs/JsonPath/QueryJsonSelectToken.md

 # Querying JSON with SelectToken

-This sample loads JSON and then queries values from it using `Argon.Linq.JToken.SelectToken(System.String)`.
+This sample loads JSON and then queries values from it using `Argon.JToken.SelectToken(System.String)`.

 <!-- snippet: QueryJsonSelectToken -->
 <a id='snippet-queryjsonselecttoken'></a>